How IoT is reshaping the future of video surveillance

 Example: Detect and catch thieves in retail

-The "AI Guardman" security camera helps shopkeepers identify potential thieves in time.
-Software installed on the camera scans live video streams and analyzes the poses of any person it can see.
+The "AI Guardman" security camera helps shopkeepers identify potential thieves in time.i technology in camera scans live video streams and analyzes the poses of any person it can see.
 This data is automatically matched against predefined "suspicious" behavior.
 When it sees something remarkable, it alerts onsite personnel via app for double checking.

 “Cameras capture the video, but video analytics captures the value.” - IBM

 Using computers for video analysis is not a new idea.
 However, there is a problem that slows the development of video analytics: mobile video made on drones or vehicles is full of dynamic variables that can confuse even the most intelligent computers.
-That's why many companies and startups are working on smart systems using self learning algorithms.
+That's why many companies and startups are working on ai security camera systems using self learning algorithms.

 Deep learning is a machine learning method based on artificial neural networks.
 Video analytics, which gives security cameras the ability to analyze video data on board, is one application of deep learning.
 Another application is automation, which embeds video analysis into processes.